The research we do in collaboration with our partners drives:

 A summary of the report including technical details.
 Forewords on the relevance of impact costing and true cost accounting of food systems from the Director of the Environmental Change Institute, the Executive Director of the Global Alliance of the Future of Food, and the Managing Director of WBCSD’s Food and Nature program..

 DOWNLOAD SECTION 2: FOREWORDS AND SUMMARY (PDF, 1MB)

 Section 3: Introduction and Glossary

 Outlines the scale of the natural and human cost of food system externalities, and impact valuation’s contribution to change.
-Provides a glossary of terms connecting terms between economics and several existing impact frameworks.
+Provides a glossary of terms connecting economics and impact frameworks.